UK guide • SEO-safe redesign • Practical checklist

 Phase 1: Audit what you already have

-Don’t redesign blind.
-Your current site contains clues about what works and what doesn’t.
+Do not redesign blind.
+Your current website contains clues about what already works and what needs replacing.

 Conversion audit